brendencoffey/joe-marketing-site/blog/posts/stripe-holiday-payment-guide.md

 ---
-title: "Stripe Holiday Payment Guide"
+title: Stripe Holiday Payment Guide
-date: 2025-11-25
+date: 2025-11-25T00:00:00.000Z
-author: "Joe Success Team"
+author: Joe Success Team
-category: "product-updates"
+category: product-updates
+excerpt: >-
-excerpt: "Here's a quick guide of how Stripe sends funds to your account when you receive payments through joe during the holiday season."
+  Here's a quick guide of how Stripe sends funds to your account when you receive payments through joe during the holiday season.
 featured: false
+featured_image: /images/blog/posts/stripe-holiday-payment-guide.png
 ---

 Here's a quick guide of how Stripe sends funds to your account when you receive payments through joe: